Historic Flooding Severs Trail Connections

 - Mitigate for wetlands impacted by the project

 Additionally, the design team modeled the Cedar River and the new bridge to ensure all permit and design requirements were met.
-The new bridge conveys significantly more water beneath it than the old structure.
+The new bridge design and engineering conveys significantly more water beneath it than the old structure.
 Over a half mile of paved trail was reconstructed adjacent to the new bridge to replace sections that were washed out during the flood.

 The project was let, and the low bid came in approximately 20 percent under budget.
 The existing bridge was removed, and the new bridge was constructed during the summer and fall of 2012.
 Snyder & Associates provided full-time construction observation services to ensure construction complied with the plans and specifications and that the documentation necessary for the funding was completed.
 The bridge officially opened to the public on May 4, 2013.